slateci/slate-catalog/stable/osg-hosted-ce/osg-hosted-ce/README.md

       Latitude: <RESOURCE PHYSICAL LOCATION>
       Longitude: <RESOURCE PHYSICAL LOCATION>

-### Cluster
+### RemoteCluster

-The cluster section contains configuration parameters for BOSCO, specifically the SSH configuration, whose private key must be stored as a SLATE secret and selection of the remote batch system.
+The `RemoteCluster` section contains configuration parameters for the remote cluster that the Hosted CE sends jobs to via Bosco, specifically the SSH configuration, whose private key must be stored as a SLATE secret and selection of the remote batch system.

+`LoginHost` is the FQDN for the remote SSH host.

-PrivateKeySecret is the name of a secret created in SLATE which contains the private key for the osg user on the remote cluster.
+`PrivateKeySecret` is the name of a secret created in SLATE which contains the private key for the osg user on the remote cluster.

+`Batch` is the remote batch system, e.g. `condor`, `lsf`, `pbs`, `sge`, or `slurm`.

-Memory, CoresPerNode, and MaxWallTime should be set to the max resource limits available on the remote cluster.
-Memory is per node.
+`MemoryPerNode`, `CoresPerNode`, and `MaxWallTime` should be set to the max resource limits available on the remote cluster.

 *Note: For clusters composed of disparate nodes, you want to target the lowest common denominator with these settings*

-AllowedVOs determines which [OSG Virtual Organizations](https://opensciencegrid.org/about/organization/) will be aloud to run work on your cluster.
-I have provided some reasonable defaults.

-    Cluster:
+This section contains a `GridDir` parameter, which describes the location where the OSG Worker Node client can be found on the remote side.
+This is usually under `/cvmfs` or the home directory.

+This section additionally requires that the application administrator configure the `WorkerNodeTemp` directory, which will be seen by jobs under the environment variable `$OSG_WN_TEMP` for scratch space.

+**Be sure to specify absolute paths**

+This section informs the HostedCE of the Squid proxy cache closest to the *remote* side, for job access.
+Set `Location: null` to disable.

+    RemoteCluster:
+      LoginHost: <REMOTE SSH HOST>
       PrivateKeySecret: <NAME OF SLATE SECRET>
+      Batch: <SITE BATCH SYSTEM>
-      Memory: <MAX MEMORY IN MB>
+      MemoryPerNode: <MAX MEMORY IN MB>
       CoresPerNode: <MAX CORES PER NODE>
       MaxWallTime: <MAX ALLOWED WALLTIME IN MINUTES>
-      AllowedVOs: osg, cms, atlas, glow, hcc, fermilab, ligo, virgo, sdcc, sphenix, gluex, icecube, xenon

-### Storage
-This section contains a `GridDir` parameter, which describes the location on the *remote* site where BLAHP/Glite binaries can be placed.
-This is usually under the home directory.

-This section additionally requires that the application administrator configure the `WorkerNodeTemp` directory, which will be seen by jobs under the environment variable `$OSG_WN_TEMP` for scratch space.

-**Be sure to specify absolute paths**

-    Storage:
       GridDir: /path/to/bosco-wn-client
       WorkerNodeTemp: /tmp

-### Squid
-This section informs the HostedCE of the Squid proxy cache closest to the *remote* side, for job access.
-Set `Location: null` to disable.

-    Squid:
+      # may be left as null
-      Location: <IP OR HOSTNAME>:<PORT>
+      Squid: <IP OR HOSTNAME>:<PORT>

 ### Networking